Here’s how to repurpose a white paper into a slide deck.

 The white paper includes the disturbing factoid that sleep deprivation costs companies an average of $3,200 per employee per year.

 Imagine if you’ve got 10,000 employees.
 That adds up!
-So this slide does nothing else but highlight this one alarming fact.
+So this slide does nothing beyond highlighting this one alarming fact.
+And that’s enough!

 Slide 2: Surprising assertion